 General application parameters

-Specifies the directory of the current workspace and whether to save a workspace on exit.
+Specifies the directory of the workspace and whether to automatically save the current workspace on exit.

 Sets the spatial reference used by ArcGIS Earth as Web Mercator or WGS84.
 The default is WebMercator.